Library Match

 False

-We use the pose tactic, which extends the proof context with a new variable that is set equal to particular a term.
+We use the pose tactic, which extends the proof context with a new variable that is set equal to a particular term.
 We could also have used idtac n in place of pose n, which would have printed the result without changing the context.

-n only has the length calculation unrolled one step.
+The value of n only has the length calculation unrolled one step.
 What has happened here is that, by escaping into the constr nonterminal, we referred to the length function of Gallina, rather than the length Ltac function that we are defining.

 Abort.